-The 2017 National Contemporary Music Roundtable is a three day music industry policy and development conference held annually in August at Customs House.
+The 2017 National Contemporary Music Roundtable was a three day music industry policy and development conference held annually in August at Customs House.
 The program was developed in partnership with all national music industry peak bodies, specialist agencies, and key commercial companies, and has a core objective to cooperatively drive growth of Australian contemporary music.
 All facets of music are covered including creators, jobs, skills, investment, economic contribution, cultural impact, public engagement and government investment.

 - Keynote speakers & panellists: music leaders, artists, executives, and government representatives